ycui1-mda/abstcal/README.md

 It needs to be in one of the following two formats.
 **The long format.** The dataset should have three columns: __*id*__, __*visit*__, and __*date*__.
 The id column stores the subject ids, each of which should uniquely identify a study subject.
 The visit column stores the visits.
 The date column stores the dates for the visits.

+__Note:__ The name of this visit dataset is nominal.
+It does not only refer to actual in-person and telephone visits, it also refer to other important milestones or timepoints (e.g., Target Quit Day) in clinical cessation trials.
+Thus, the visit dataset should incluse all these visits that you need to calculate abstinence.
+Relatedly, this package has a pre-processing tool that allows you to create "virtual" visits based on existing visits.
+You can find the instruction on these features at the end of this page.

+***

 id | visit | date
 ------------ | ------------- | -------------